 We also recommend that you pay by Direct Debit.
 That way your payments are made automatically by your bank, so there's no risk of missing a payment.

-If you would like to set up a Direct Debit to pay your council tax please go to our Direct Debit page to either complete an online direct debit instruction or to view our printable form.
+If you would like to set up a Direct Debit to pay your council tax please register for an online Citizen Access account.

 Alternatively, a Direct Debit can be set up over the phone - simply dial (01732) 876388